 We conducted a meta-analysis of 20 studies of internet-delivered interventions to assess their overall effectiveness in alleviating symptoms of GAD.
-The results, published in Depression and Anxiety, showed that digitally delivered treatments, are ultimately effective and are a practical mode of treatment for the condition.
+The results, published in Depression and Anxiety, showed that digitally delivered treatments are ultimately effective and are a practical mode of treatment for the condition.
 It also appeared that improvements were maintained after users had completed treatment.
-Besides improvements in anxiety and worry we also saw improvements in daily functioning, quality of life and depression – an important finding given the close links between anxiety, depression, and functioning, particularly over longer time periods.
+Besides improvements in anxiety and worry, we also saw improvements in daily functioning, quality of life, and depression – an important finding has given the close links between anxiety, depression, and functioning, particularly over longer time periods.

 “Studies like this one highlight the immense potential that lies within internet-delivered interventions.
-They are an effective way of bringing evidence-based care to more people than we will ever be able to reach with traditional modes of treatment only.
-As we extend the routine roll-out of internet-delivered intervention for conditions like Generalized Anxiety Disorder we can ensure that no help-seeking individuals are left without adequate treatment anymore.”
+They are an effective way of bringing evidence-based care to more people than we'll ever be able to reach with traditional modes of treatment only.
+As we extend the routine roll-out of internet-delivered intervention for conditions like Generalized Anxiety Disorder, we can ensure that no help-seeking individuals are left without adequate treatment anymore.”

 Dr. Derek Richards, Chief Science Officer at SilverCloud Health, said about the study:

 “This study further extends our knowledge and understanding of digital mental health.
 SCH is leading in this area and has specific interventions for GAD.
 These interventions are in use across health systems, institutions and organizations worldwide.”